Tuesday, December 10, 2024

 Wednesday, December 4, 2024

-THE LIMITS OF INDOCTRINATION: nuns and woke professors
+THE LIMITS OF INDOCTRINATION: of nuns and "woke" professors

 "I just tuned them out."

-A worried Israeli émigré once told me her daughter’s Modern Middle East History professor — Jewish, but very woke — consistently condemned Israel.
+A worried Israeli émigré to America once told me that her daughter’s Modern Middle East History professor — Jewish, but very woke — consistently condemned Israel.
 The mother worried that her daughter, born and raised in Israel, would come to despise the land of her birth.

-Pressed for details, the woman specifically recalled being taught that it was a grave sin to save the life of the mother if it required sacrificing the life of her unborn child.
-Disturbed, she asked what if the mother had other children and a husband who loved and needed her?
-Her query was met with a reproach.
+Pressed for details, the woman specifically recalled being taught it was a grave sin to save the life of the mother if it required sacrificing the life of her unborn child.
+Discomforted, she asked what if the mother had other children and a husband who loved and needed her?
+Her query was met with reproach.
+She found such a response totally unacceptable.
 She also remembered being taught that babies are born infected with original sin.
-She thought it terrible to condemn newborns who are obviously innocent.
-By this time, though, she had learned not to object.
+She reasoned this is totally wrong-headed when babies are obviously totally innocent.
+By this time, though, she did not object.
+Butshe was more determined than ever not to listen.

 That famed lifesaver, Heinrich Himmler

 These kids were college sophomores who easily mastered complex social media applications and identified every single Kardashian.
-Yet most of them manifested little applicable knowledge of what is typically taught in school.
+Yet most of them demonstrated little applicable knowledge of what is typically taught in school.

-Worse still, transforming these "students" instrumental interest in merely passing tests into an intrinsic interest in knowledge itself was very difficult.
-It was like trying to make a dog happy by manually wagging its tail.
+Worse, transforming these "students" instrumental interest in merely passing tests into an intrinsic interest in knowledge itself was very difficult.
+At times it seemed like trying to make a dog happy by manually wagging its tail.

-Such undergraduates are certainly not easily influenced by a biased lecturer.
-In fact, they are seldom influenced long-term by any instruction.
+In my experience undergraduates are not easily influenced by a biased lecturer.
+Unless the content of the lecture fulfills one or another of the psychological needs adolescents typically have.
+In fact, they are seldom influenced into long-term maturity by most instruction.

 I doubt my 46-years of experience with academic amnesia and disinterest is unusual.
 In fact I’ll wager student ignorance of past instruction is quite commonplace.
 This is precisely why university administrators would rather fight rabid pit bulls barehanded than require undergraduates to pass a core subjects knowledge test as a condition for a degree.
 Merely mentioning such a procedure puts most of these educational "leaders" at risk of a myocardial infarction.

 How is any of this pertinent to our émigré mother’s worries?
 Well, given the perishable nature of most school taught knowledge, it is unlikely that this politically correct pedagogue is going to convert her Israeli-born daughter to an anti-Israel stance.
-To be sure, his impassioned denunciations of Israel will probably motivate at least some students to admire Hamas, , when in a mob, eagerly shout "From the river to the sea!"
+To be sure, his impassioned denunciations of Israel will probably motivate at least some students to admire Hamas.
+When in a mob they may enthusiastically shout "From the river to the sea!"
 But, even then, they are unlikely to be able to identify either body of water or to hold on to that view when it's no longer a popular way to look righteous.

 Yasser Arafat